KSP-ModularManagement/MM-FORNEEDS-ProofOfConcept/README.md

 And the experiment was run on two different KSP versions:

+* KSP 1.2.2, using [KSPe](https://github.com/net-lisias-ksp/KSPAPIExtensions) and a special alpha version of [MM /L Experimental](https://github.com/net-lisias-ksp/ModuleManager)
+	+ Demonstrates that MM can be back ported down to at least 1.2.2 when some good will and smart coding are available.
 * KSP 1.3.1, using [KSPe](https://github.com/net-lisias-ksp/KSPAPIExtensions) and [MM /L Experimental](https://github.com/net-lisias-ksp/ModuleManager).
-	+ As side effect, demonstrates that MM can be easily back ported down to 1.3.1 when careful coding is applied.
-		- And only **one** Unity call prevents it to be back ported to 1.2.2.
-For while. :)
 * KSP 1.10.1, using **only** ["Official" MM](https://forum.kerbalspaceprogram.com/index.php?/topic/50533-*).

 Further testing on different KSP versions was considered unneeded.